 The Legislative branch is responsible for developing laws, codes and ordinances and representing the Nation while directly working for the betterment of the tribal people and the community

-The Judicial branch is comprised of a comprehensive tribal court system, including a Chief Judge, Associate Judge, Probation Officers, Family Wellness Court, Public Defender and a variety of support staff.
+The Judicial branch is comprised of a comprehensive tribal court system, including a Chief Judge, Associate Judge, Probation Officers, Family Health Court, Public Defender and a variety of support staff.
 The Judicial branch is responsible for enforcing tribal laws.